lcallarec/luxacode/README.md

 At least one color channel must be set.

-# Vala-LibLuxafor
+# Libluxafor

-Vala-LibLuxafor library will give you control over Luxafor devices.
+Libluxafor is a library written in Vala which exposes an API to give you access to Luxafor devices.
-It is written in Vala, and designed to be compiled as shared library.

 ## Build the shared library